 I miss home right now during advent.
 Richard and I have hundreds of discs and play them all, singing along with our favorites.
 The best I can do is sing here on this trail.
 From here my life looks very rich, indeed.

-I take brunch at the Mangatukutuku bridge, another spectacular suspension bridge that replaced the equally formidable timber bridge, curved over the gorge.
+I take brunch at the Mangatukutuku bridge, another spectacular suspension bridge that replaced the equally formidable timber bridge, curving over the gorge.
 I see a few remaining podocarp, but this forest was just about decimated.
-I like that it’s been reclaimed as a reserve and a bike/hike trail; the signage is superb.
-I wonder in 100 years time what our descendants will try to save that we extracted nearly to extinction.
+I like that it’s been reclaimed as a reserve and a bike/hike trail; and the signage is superb.
+I wonder if in 100 years time our descendants will try to save what we now are extracting nearly to extinction.

-This place is beautiful – a huge cliff face across the gorge with palms marching up, rimu, totara and other trees with bunchy branches crowd in for light with epiphytes draped over large branch elbows, the rapids below a loud and constant whooshing.
+This place is beautiful – a huge cliff face across the gorge with palms marching up – rimu, totara, tawa and tanekaha – trees with bunchy branches crowding in for the light with epiphytes draped over their elbows, the rapids below a loud and constant whooshing.
 The sun is trying to peak out of the fog, my hat is on as I munch on cashews.

 I get to the spiral – an engineering marvel – that got logs down the steep cliffs.
 One lokey, or train engine, was from the US.
 The longest serving ‘Climax’ in the world.